 0-5 school days Students may adjust classes as their schedule and class sizes allow.
-6 days to the Progress Students must follow handbook change/drop process stated below.
-No

-Marking Period (mid-term/progress report) consequence if a decision is made by all involved that a change is appropriate.
-"W" if the student wishes to change against the suggestion of the staff.
+6 days to the 1st Progress Marking Period Students must follow the handbook change/drop process stated below.
+No consequence if a decision is made by all involved that a change is appropriate.
+"W" if the student wishes to change against the staff's suggestion.
 The class will be replaced by a study hall.
-From the Progress Marking Period to the End of the Quarter Students may drop with a "W" placed on the transcript.
+From the 1st Progress Report Marking Period to the End of the Quarter Students may drop with a "W" placed on the transcript.
 The class will only be replaced by a study hall.
-End of the Quarter to the End of Semester/Year Student may drop the class with an "F" on the transcript and will be placed in a study hall.
-End of Semester Students may change classes to another semester class or a class where the content aligns to best support the transition.
+End of the Quarter to the End of the Semester/Year Students may drop the class with an "F" on the transcript and will be placed in a study hall.
+End of the Semester Students may change classes to another semester class or a class where the content aligns to best support the transition.

-^{}NOTE: A course change is only processed if it fits in the students' schedule and there is room in the class being added.
-Students must maintain 7 classes each semester unless approved by administration.
+\\NOTE: A course change is only processed if it fits within the student's schedule and there is room in the class being added.
+Students must maintain 7 classes each semester unless approved by the administration.

-At Cedarburg High School we believe the best way to achieve success in the classroom is through regular communication between the student, staff and parent.
+At Cedarburg High School, we believe the best way to succeed in the classroom is through regular communication between the student, staff, and parents/guardians.
 Therefore, the following steps are required if and when issues between a student and his/her teacher or counselor arise and a staff change is requested:

-- 1. Student meets with the teacher or counselor to discuss the struggles and work to resolve. - 2.
-(Teacher Change) Parent and teacher meet to identify and analyze the problem and create a plan to move forward.
+- 1. Student meets with the teacher or counselor to discuss the struggles and work to resolve them. - 2.
+(Teacher Change) Parent/Guardian and teacher meet to identify and analyze the problem and create a plan to move forward.
 The plan may include seeking additional support during resource or after school, modifications in class when appropriate, or other forms of support deemed necessary. - 3.
-(Teacher Change) Parent, student and teacher will meet with the counselor to discuss concerns and seek improvements. - 4.
+(Teacher Change) Parent/Guardian, student, and teacher will meet with the counselor to discuss and seek improvements. - 4.
 (Counselor Change) Parent and counselor meet to identify and analyze the problem and create a plan to move forward.
 The plan may include differentiating services or increasing the frequency of support. - 5.
-When efforts between students, staff and parents have reached an impasse, a written request may be made to administration that identifies the concerns and action steps taken to remedy struggles.
+When efforts between students, staff, and parents have reached an impasse, a written request may be made to the administration that identifies the concerns and action steps taken to remedy struggles.

 For ease of change and fluency of assignments and grades, teacher changes will only be executed at the end of each quarter.